JohnKesko/Nativesharp/README.md

 #### The library is under construction, so use at your own risk :)
 -------------
 ### Summary:
-Nativesharp is a shared library (.dynlib) containing methods to interact with any external window that is currently running on a macOS computer.
+Nativesharp is a shared library (.dylib) containing methods to interact with any external window that is currently running on a macOS computer.
 For example, the issue I had was to interact with an external window independently which framework I had created my GUI in.
 I'm using wxWidgets or C# and Avalonia, so I had to have an independent library that I could use for any lanugage basically.
 The library is therefore intented to be tiny so you can choose whatever language you want.